Not Today, Coughs!

 Lack of sleep can lower the body’s immune response, so make sure your little one is getting enough sleep.
 Babies may need up to 18 hours of sleep and toddlers between 12 and 13 hours.
 Check with your child’s pediatrician to see how much sleep they should be getting.
-We know how hard it can be for busy parents to get enough sleep themselves but do your best.
-There’s no shame in letting the laundry or dishes pile up a bit.
+It can be a lot harder for busy parents to get enough sleep themselves, but … do your best.
+Laundry and dishes will still be there in the morning.

 AVOID LARGE CROWDS

 One of our favorite supplements is black elderberry syrup, which has been used since the time of ancient Greece to support immunity.
-Our Organic Baby Elderberry Drops include zinc and organic echinacea for added support, and they are made with agave syrup, making them delicious and appropriate for babies 4 months and older.
+Our Organic Baby Elderberry Drops include zinc and organic echinacea for added support, and are made with agave syrup, so they’re delicious and appropriate for babies 4 months and older.

 GIVE A DAILY PROBIOTIC

 Probiotics help support a balance of healthy bacteria in the gut and can support digestion and boost immunity.
-Try feeding your little one probiotic rich foods like yogurt or kefir or give her a daily probiotic supplement to keep her immune system strong.
+Try feeding your little one probiotic-rich foods like yogurt or kefir, or give her a daily probiotic supplement to keep her immune system flexing.

-Your little one needs plenty of rest.
-Start by providing a quiet, comfortable place for him to catch those much needed zzz’s.
-You’ll also want to make sure to stick to calm, restful activities.
+If an occasional cough comes through, your little one needs plenty of rest in a quiet, comfortable place.
+Stick to calm, restful activities for a while.
 Books, puzzles, art projects, or even a favorite show can all be good options.
-And of course, extra cuddles!
+And, of course, extra cuddles!

-For kids over 12 months old, honey can be a safe way to soothe an irritated throat and reduce occasional coughing.
+For kids more than 12 months old, honey can be a safe way to soothe an irritated throat and reduce occasional coughing.
 But what can you turn to when your little one is still under a year old?
 Try Mommy’s Bliss Organic Baby Cough Syrup.
-It’s formulated with organic agave, which is soothing and approved for babies 4 months+, along with slippery elm bark, organic ivy leaf, and herbal extracts.* The daytime version includes elderberry to support immunity and the nighttime version includes our Bedtime Bliss Blend of organic chamomile, organic lemon balm, and organic passion flower to help promote the restful sleep baby needs.
+It’s formulated with organic agave, which is soothing and approved for babies 4 months and above, along with slippery elm bark, organic ivy leaf, and herbal extracts.* The daytime version includes elderberry to support immunity and the nighttime version includes our Bedtime Bliss Blend of organic chamomile, organic lemon balm, and organic passion flower to help promote restful sleep.

-Staying hydrated is very important.
-Young babies may want formula or breastmilk more often when they aren’t feeling well.
-For older kids, make sure they are getting plenty of water.
+Staying hydrated is classic advice for a reason.
+Young babies may want formula or breastmilk more often when their immune systems need support, and older kids need to drink plenty of water.